What is EtCO2 and Why is It Monitored? | Normal Ranges & Clinical Guide

 Adapter cable Connects sensor/module to patient monitor 2–3 years with proper care

-For a complete overview of all accessories required across every monitored parameter — SpO₂ sensors, ECG cables, NIBP cuffs, temperature probes, and more — see our Patient Monitor Accessories: Complete Guide by Parameter Type.
-If you're unsure which cable or connector fits your specific monitor brand, our cable identification guide can help.
+For a complete overview of all accessories across every monitored parameter — SpO₂ sensors, ECG cables, NIBP cuffs, temperature probes, and more — see our Patient Monitor Accessories: Complete Guide by Parameter Type.
+If you're unsure which cable or connector fits your monitor, our cable identification guide can help.

 Water Trap vs Disposable Sampling Line: A Cost Comparison